ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 If you decide to use the JSON file format to publish your data you will likely need support from a developer to set this up.
 Contact the 360Giving Helpdesk via <support@threesixtygiving.org> to discuss your next steps for using JSON as your publishing format.

 ## Publishing using spreadsheets
 For most publishers, whether you are using grants management software or you hold your grants data in spreadsheets, the practical steps to get your data ready will be similar and involve making changes to the data in the file.
-For funders using configurable CRM systems, such as Salesforce, as their grants management system to can be possible to build in 360Giving publishing processes.
+For funders using configurable CRM systems, such as Salesforce, as a grants management system to can be possible to build in 360Giving publishing processes.

 ### Funders without a grants management system
 There are 360Giving publishers without a database or grants management system who collect their grants information in simple spreadsheets.
 The steps to prepare your data will be similar to most other publishers.